Shigerman/SimpleDrill/README.md

 # simpledrill
 A service to learn programming based on exercise repetition.

+## instruments used
+* Python and Django for backend
+* Numl framework for frontend
+* Poetry for virtual environment
+* Pytest for testing

 ### screens layout
 Homepage screen elements:
 * 'Register' button